-I’ve been asking myself this question for a few months.
 Should I self-publish?
-Backwards and forwards I’ve been, while editing my manuscript and researching the publishing process, both traditional and self-published route.
-My main reason for wanting to self-publish was the time it takes to get a book to market.
-Eighteen months to two years!
+Backwards and forwards I go, while editing my manuscript and researching the publishing process.
+I’, considering self-publishing because it takes so long to get a book to market, via a publishing house.
+It’s about eighteen months to two years!
 Really?!
 And even closer to my heart, the illustrations.
 I’m quite fond of style used for Spike Lee and Tonya Lewis Lee’s book Please Baby Please which was illustrated by Kadir Nelson.
 This side of the pond I admire the work of Caroline Binch, as well as my Instagram finds Stacey Ann Cole and Naomi C Robinson to mention a few.
-Funding has been the biggest obstacle to making a definitive decision.
-In her book Insider’s Guide To Getting Your Book Published Rachael Stock advised don’t spend money you are not prepared to lose.
+Funding is a big obstacle.
+In her book, Insider’s Guide To Getting Your Book Published, Rachael Stock advised don’t spend money you are not prepared to lose.
 I totally agree with her advice.
-I’ve lived my life taking calculated risk.
-However, it’s different when children are involved and there’s only one income earner in the family.
-While deliberating, motherhood as it often does gave me the reality check I that I needed.
+I’ve lived my life taking calculated risks.
+However, it’s different when you’re a parent.
+We are a single income the family.
 Having my book published the traditional way would be best for all concerned.

 I’m putting out there into the universe, calling publishers and agents.
 If you’re looking for a charismatic, hard-working, social media-loving writer, passionate about creating books inclusive to all children, AND willing to do events I’M YOUR LADY.